Phone Deal Finder

 The clearest benefit of mobile broadband is that you can go wherever you want without having to look for a connection point.

-While both wireless and wired home connections require you to either plugin or stay near the access point, mobile broadband internet connects you directly to local cell towers.
-This means that you can travel without worrying about how to connect to the internet, so long as you have purchased a data plan for your device.
+While both wireless and wired home connections require you to either plug in or stay near the access point, mobile broadband Internet connects you directly to local cell towers.
+This means that you can travel without worrying about how to connect to the Internet, so long as you have purchased a data plan for your device.

 In fact, some homes don’t even have a fixed-line as an option anymore due to changes in our infrastructure.
 Mobile broadband is fast, reliable, and easy to use wherever you are.